papaniivanderpuye/WidgetShop/README.md

 ## Tests:
 ### unit tests for application
-start inside the outermost folder of the directory
+start inside the outermost folder of the directory(Which should be called WidgetShop)
    - `cd server/unit_tests/`
    - `nosetests --verbosity=2`